 Reset Internet Explorer

 - In IE, go to Tools and select Internet Options from the list

 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Trotux virus has been completely removed
+Verify whether Trotux adware has been completely removed